 - Add or replace door sweeps– This will keep drafts from coming in from under the door, saving you heating $$.

-- Clean your gutters and downspouts.
+- Gutter cleaning and downspouts.
 Remove any debris then hose it down to make sure there are no clogs.
 Check to make sure water is flowing freely thru the downspout and redirect the flow away from the house, driveway, and walkways to prevent ice build up.
-Check to make sure water is not running behind the gutters and repair where needed.
+Check to make sure water is not running behind the gutter system and repair where needed.
+Some types of gutters may be more difficult to clean than others and may be more prone to catching debris.
 Here’s an article on preventing ice dams on your roof.

 - Chimney inspection and cleaning – You’ll need to make sure there is no creosote build-up or animal nests inside the chimney.
 Also check your damper for good air flow.
 Here is a great article on fireplace safety.